kodtld/Markov-s-Letters/documentation/testing.md

 - Generating sentences with state == 3.

 ## Run tests
-All operations need to be ran from flask-server directory, to navigate to the directory use command:
+**All testing operations need to be ran from *flask-server* directory and require the installation of *Python* and *Poetry***, to navigate to the directory use command:
 ```
 cd flask-server
 ```